 I’m a tennis junkie.
 I play every chance I get (even if that’s solo against a backboard) and I spend way too much time watching on TV.
 Four times a year (okay, more than that) my productivity crashes because I’m watching the Grand Slams.
 It’s not all wasted time, though.
-Tennis teaches a lot of lessons, and some of them are even applicable to writing.
 (See, this is how I justify my addictions.)

 “Huh?” you say, convinced that I’m dabbling in the liquor cabinet once again.
 Stick with me and I’ll explain.